Villa Park in Birmingham, home of Aston Villa FC

 The Archibald Leitch Era

 Famous stadium architect Archibald Leitch designed several stands at Villa Park in the early 20th century, including elements that remain today.
-The ornate Trinity Road Stand, with its distinctive gabled facade, became a landmark of English football architecture.
-The Holte End terrace, named after Thomas Holte who once owned the land, grew to accommodate over 20,000 standing supporters and became one of the most intimidating ends in English football.
+The ornate Trinity Road Stand, with its distinctive gabled facade, leaded windows, and Italian-mosaic tile-work in the foyer, became a landmark of English football architecture and was once described by Sir Simon Inglis as "the finest stand in Britain."
+The Holte End terrace, named after Sir Thomas Holte (the 17th-century lord of the Aston manor whose hall still stands behind the ground), grew to accommodate over 20,000 standing supporters and became one of the most intimidating ends in English football.

 Villa Park has witnessed extraordinary football history.
-As well as hosting more FA Cup semi-finals than any other ground, the stadium was a venue for Euro 96, where it staged three group matches and a quarter-final.
-The ground has also hosted England internationals and remains one of the most respected neutral venues in English football.
-Aston Villa's 1982 European Cup triumph, whilst won at De Kuip in Rotterdam, was celebrated by fans who had watched the journey unfold at Villa Park.
+As well as hosting more FA Cup semi-finals than any other ground (over 60 by recent count), the stadium was a venue for Euro 96, where it staged three group matches and a quarter-final (Czech Republic 1-0 Portugal).
+The ground has also hosted England internationals, Rugby World Cup 2015 matches, and remains one of the most respected neutral venues in English football.

 Tickets & Tours